-Nonetheless, according to the law, foreigners have a right on getting a mortgage in the country, but it will mostly depend on the bank and your life situation.
+Nonetheless, according to the law, foreigners have a right to get a mortgage in the country, but it will mostly depend on the bank and your life situation.

-For example, your residence status has a large impact on how much you can borrow and for how long.
+For example, your residence status greatly impacts how much you can borrow and for how long.
 The loan approval and conditions will also depend on your employment and income.

 Read more about loans for foreigners in Germany in this article.

-The duration of your mortgage depends on the amount of your loan and the annual repayment you are going to make.
+The duration of your mortgage depends on the amount of your loan and the annual repayment you will make.
 A mortgage period in Germany usually lasts for 25 or 30 years.

 In many cases, the interest rate is fixed for the first 10 years.
 Afterward, you have to make a new mortgage contract based on the circumstances by then.